Expedition Impossible (TV series)

 Expedition Impossible is a 2011 American reality television series.
 The series follows thirteen teams of three competitors as they "solve problems while racing across deserts, over mountains and through rivers" across the nation of Morocco.
 The first team to cross the finish line after completing the ten stages of the competition was to receive US$150,000.
 In addition, each team member won a new Ford Explorer.

 Created by producer Mark Burnett and hosted by wildlife expert Dave Salmoni, the series premiered on ABC on June 23, 2011, to mild critical response.
 The show was canceled following its first and only season.

 Game

 Expedition Impossible is run in ten stages, each of which has a series of checkpoints.
 At each checkpoint, teams receive instructions on how to reach the next checkpoint and at some checkpoints they face challenges that must be completed before heading to the next checkpoint.
 The last team in each stage to reach the final checkpoint is eliminated.
 If any member of a team quits, the team is eliminated.

-The competition began in Merzouga and concluded in Marrakech, covering a course of around 2,000 miles including treks through the Sahara Desert and over the Atlas Mountains.
+The competition began in Merzouga and concluded in Marrakesh, covering a course of around 2,000 miles including treks through the Sahara Desert and over the Atlas Mountains.